JBines/Get-RecipientPermissions.ps1/README.md

 ### Function Grant-PermissionRemoval

 This Function acts as a broker for when a PERMISSION (ie. Mailbox Folder, Send-As, Full Mailbox Permission etc) should be removed.
 Input data is presented from the Find-User Function and passes through a Decisions Matrix as to whether the object is should be removed for not.
 Function responds with a Boolean value if $True Removal Granted, if $False Removal Denied.

+PERMISSION Removal is only completed when the script is run with the switch -PerformRemoval

 Account Type  |  Status | Default Decision | Notes
 --- | --- | --- | ---